Mahii-12/pdf-generation/README.md

 # pdf-generation

-* Implemented PDF generation using iText and Thymeleaf. iText handles the creation of PDFs programmatically, while Thymeleaf utilizes HTML templates for dynamic content generation.
+* Implemented PDF generation using iTextPdf and Thymeleaf. iTextPdf handles the creation of PDFs programmatically, while Thymeleaf utilizes HTML templates for dynamic content generation.
 The HTML template serves as a structured layout for the PDF, allowing for easy customization of the document’s appearance and format.

 ## Technology Stack: